rkabiljo/salmonSnakemake/README.md

 # salmonSnakemake
-run salmon as a snakemake pipeline, on create
+run salmon as a snakemake pipeline, on Create
 This code is here in Create: /scratch/prj/alstargets/HG38Salmon/snakemakeSalmon

 ## Prerequisites